 La Boqueria is Barcelona’s premier market and one of the oldest in the city with a market on this site as far back as the 1200s, even though the current building wasn’t opened until the 1850s.
 The market has a wide selection of fruits, meat, cheese, bread, sweets, and more.

 Even if you don’t plan to shop for groceries at the market, it is worth going to La Boqueria for the colorful stalls and aromas that waft through the building.
 There are also eateries scattered through the market for those who want to enjoy a glass of wine or sandwiches while there.
+The market also has some great snacks for vegans.
+For even more options, you can check the vegan guide to Barcelona.

 4. Plaça Reial